 As Programs Coordinator, Lilia works with students, visiting faculty and organizes many of our Study Center activities.
 She is Mexican-American and grew up in California.
 Lilia originally came to Florence as a student while earning her Bachelor’s Degree in Art from California State University, Long Beach, then returned to the US to complete a Master’s Degree in Fine Arts in Exhibition Design and Museum Studies from California State University, Fullerton.
 She has a passion for cultural and artistic promotion in all its forms, and has worked in the non-profit sector in addition to being a curator of contemporary art.
 Her past projects include the Florence Biennale (2011-2015), MetaDataPhile: Collapse of Visual Information, Begovich Gallery, CalState, Fullerton, CA (2010).
 She is also a member and curator of SixPack Projects in Southern California (since 2009).

-Born and raised in a small town just outside Florence, Eleonora is enrolled in Communication Strategies Master Degree at the University of Florence.
+Born and raised in a small town just outside Florence, Eleonora Master’s Degree in Communication Strategies from the University of Florence.
 She has been studying English from a young age and she has been practicing her conversation skills with exchange students from the U.S. since her early years in university.

-Eleonora helps with the implementation of the programs and is a point of reference for the students, who can find her at the front desk.
-She is also in charge of social media accounts and organizes extra-curricular activities to facilitate the students’ integration into the city.
+Eleonora helps with the implementation of the programs and is a point of reference for the students, who can find her at the front desk and works side-by-side with our Italian instructors, to arrange program meals and do some administrative support.
+She also works closely with Lisa on Florence’s social media accounts and organizes extra-curricular activities to facilitate the students’ integration into the city.